RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       elastic.password=<Set the elasticsearch password if needed>

   Ensure the database **schema** contains the necessary source for full-text search.
-* Creating an Elasticsearch Index: Before full-text search can work, an `index` must be created.
-After starting the Whois server, run the following `JMX command` to rebuild indexes:
+* Creating an Elasticsearch Index: After starting the Whois server, run the following `JMX command` to initialize whois indexes.
+  This will create a necessary index with the format `whois-yyyyMMdd-HHmmss`.

       java --add-exports jdk.jconsole/sun.tools.jconsole=ALL-UNNAMED -jar jmxterm-1.0.4-uber.jar -v verbose